 “I think that’s another difference in our block and small classes, with students who have been to other universities who say, "I never got to talk to anybody.
 You’d have to sit there in silence.”
 And […] the teacher was just miles away.
 You’d never actually get close to them.“

-There is a vast difference between the Australian universities that rank highest in teaching quality and those that rank highest on international measures.
+There is a vast difference between the Australian universities that and those that .
 The Australian university ranked highest internationally is not among the top 10 universities for undergraduate teaching quality in Australia.

 This is a self-reinforcing cycle, as prestigious universities attract many students who need little teaching support.